 File Review Process

-In the second semester, parents and teachers of 1st grade students newly-identified as in need of advanced learning services will receive an Advanced Learning Classroom-Based Student Plan.
+Parents and teachers of 1st grade students newly-identified as in need of advanced learning services will have access to an Advanced Learning Classroom-Based Student Plan via ParentVUE.
 Each child’s plan will explain his/her strengths as well as provide instructional ideas that the teacher may choose to utilize as needed in addition to the variety of differentiation practices already in place.

 First grade students who are identified as in need of advanced learning services will be provided domain specific services in literacy and/or math in a traditional classroom setting at their neighborhood or choice school.
 Students may continue to receive domain specific services at their school through 12th grade.